-Andrew Yang having fun, but Democrat’s message is serious.
+Andrew Yang having fun, but Democrat’s message is serious

 The formula has made him one of this 2020 campaign’s phenomenons.
 His outsider bid is fueled by policy, personality and technology.
 It’s outlasted the White House campaigns this year of some governors and senators, and seems to be following the advice of a state party chairman who said voters can tell whether candidates are enjoying themselves.

-Yang’s campaign may not have hum on track to winning the nomination, but it may be delivering sober warnings to conventional Democrats about the kinds of voters they’re leaving behind.
+Yang’s campaign may not have him on track to winning the nomination, but it may be delivering sober warnings to conventional Democrats about the kinds of voters they’re leaving behind.

 “You can tell if someone’s like gritting their teeth or if they’re genuinely happy to be there and want to talk to you,” Yang said between events at two Chicago universities this past week, including a rally that drew about 1,500 people.
 The state chairman’s guidance, he said, has “made it easier for me to lean into just how I would naturally be as a person.”